Koshban/Maths/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a modified version of the MIT License that includes non-commercial use restrictions and revenue sharing terms.
+See the [LICENSE.txt](LICENSE.txt) file for more details.

+Key points:
+- Anyone is free to use, copy, modify, merge, publish, distribute, sublicense, and/or modify copies of the software.
+- Commercial use of the software is not allowed without express written permission from the copyright holder, Kaushik Banerjee.
+- If commercial use is permitted, the user must share 20% of the revenue generated from the commercial use with the copyright holder.

+For more information about the license terms and conditions, please refer to the [LICENSE.txt](LICENSE.txt) file.